eclipse-kanto/example-applications/kuksa/README.md

 }
 ```

-If you go back to the Kuksa Databroker CLI terminal, you can feed new data to the Kuksa Databroker server
+You can go back to the Kuksa Databroker CLI terminal and feed new data to the Kuksa Databroker
 ```shell
 feed Vehicle.Speed 120
 feed Vehicle.CurrentLocation.Altitude 640